openmediavault/openmediavault-docs/faq.rst

 	by omv-extras.

 What is the file :file:`/etc/openmediavault/config.xml` for?
-	Is the database configuration store file for |omv|.
+	It is the database configuration store file for |omv|.
 When a change is performed in the |webui|, the config value is stored and/or retrieved by RPC to/from this file.
-If this is a save change, then mkconf passes the value to the service configuration file and reloads the daemon in case is necessary.

 Can I upgrade to Debian Testing/Unstable (Debian Testing/Sid) or use Ubuntu as a base distribution?
 	Yes.
 But the end is most likely a broken |webui| and possibly broken